DanielBradford/rubic/testing.md

     View recipe defensive programming added.
 Checks recipe_id length to verify validity

 This can be improved upon by cross checking the Object Id exists within the database before proceeding.
 This would be a good security feature to implement in the future.

+CURRENTLY THERE IS A VULNERABILITY IN WHICH MEMBERS CAN COPY AND PASTE AN EXISTING RECIPE ID INTO THE URL BAR AND DELETE RECIPES THAT ARE NOT THEIR OWN.
+ATTEMPTS TO SOLVE THIS CAN BE VIEWED IN Branch deleteCheck.THIS REMAINS VULNERABLE AND WILL BE PROTECTED AGAINST IN FUTURE DEVELOPMENT.

 <a name="flash"></a>
 ### **FLASH MESSAGES** <span style="color:#00b300">PASSED</span>